skinnybeans/aws-learning-projects/project-1.md

 -rw-r--r--  1 root root   71 Nov 29  2016 jenkins.repo
 ```

 Sweet!
 Now try installing Jenkins again using YUM install.
 You should get prompted to download and install the package!
-Success!!

-Hahaha nah just kidding.
+#### Not so fast

 Linux has a sick sense of humor, it was just lulling you into a false sense of security.

 Another error has popped up: